-J. L. Glenn was a pioneer Wataugan, and during his active years Teachers of the Northwestern dis- served his county in its growth and trict will meet in High Point Fri- development.
-He was one of Wat-
+J. L. Glenn was a pioneer Wataugan, and during his active years served his county in its growth and development.
+He was one of Watauga's earliest rural educators, having taught more than 50 schools in Watauga and Avery counties.
+In ed his fine moral and Christian leadership.

 Mr. Glenn married Mary Caroline Greer in 1886.
 She preceded him in death in 1943.
-He is survived by the following children: Mrs. Hard Thomas, Mrs. Ben Farthing, Mrs. Aubyn Farthing, all of Valle Crucis; Blowing Rock Highway Mrs. Clyde Tester, Banner Elk; Mrs. O. H. Trivette, Beech Creek; Mrs. Doughton Greene, Sugar Grove; A. G. Glenn, Smithfield; Dr. R. Glenn, Mountain City; Dr. E. Glenn, Boone; and E. L. Glenn, Sugar Grove.
-There are 27 grandchildren and 18 great-grandchildren
+He is survived by the following children: Mrs. Hard Thomas, Mrs. Ben Farthing, Mrs. Aubyn Farthing, all of Valle Crucis; Blowing Rock Highway Mrs. Clyde Tester, Banner Elk; Mrs. G. Glenn, Smithfield; Dr. R. O. Glenn, Mountain City; Dr. E. Glenn, Boone; and E. L. Glenn, Sugar Grove.
+There are 27 grandchildren and 18 great-grandchildren.

-Dies in Louisville, Ky.
+Mary Danner Shinkle Dies in Louisville, Ky.

-Mary Danner Shinkle died at her ome in Louisville, Ky., Sept.
+Mary Danner Shinkle died at her home in Louisville, Ky., Sept.
 27, following an illness of only a few months.
 She was born Nov.
 13, 1907, the daughter of the late W. C. Danner.
-In 1925, she was married to dear to our memories those gallant Finley T. Brown.
+In 1925, she was married to Finley T. Brown.
 The couple made their home in Jamestown, Tenn, until his death.
-To this union was

-In 1941 she was married to Mervin Shinkle, who survives, with the son by a former marriage; her mother, Mrs. W. C. Danner, and the fol-lowing brothers and sisters: Mrs. A. Don Isaacs, Vilas; Mrs. Claude Garland, Shulls Mills; Mrs. Bud Lineback and Mrs. Ted Burnopp, Bluehis family were passengers in an field, W. Va.; T. T. Danner, Vilas; George Danner, Boone; Ray and Oscar Danner, Vilas.
+To this union was born one son, Billy Thomas Brown.
+In 1941 she was married to Mervin B. Shinkle, who survives, with the son by a former marriage; her mother, Mrs. W. C. Danner, and the following brothers and sisters: Mrs. A. P. Moody, Coshocton, Ohio; Mrs. Don Isaacs, Vilas; Mrs. Claude Garland, Shulls Mills; Mrs. Bud Lineback and Mrs. Ted Burnopp, Bluefield, W. Va.; T. T. Danner, Vilas; George Danner, Boone; Ray and Oscar Danner, Vilas.

 In early youth she professed faith in Christ and joined Mt.
-Lebanon Frye, student at Appalachian Col- Baptist Church and was a member until her death.
+Lebanon Baptist Church and was a member until her death.